zpgallegos/zavant/v2/docs/architecture/decisions/0017-orchestrate-the-daily-cloud-workflow.md

 ## Consequences

 One execution history now records acquisition and analytical publication.
-Acquisition failure prevents projection; projection failure leaves raw data safe and unregistered revisions are retried by a later successful workflow.
+Acquisition failure does not strand revisions successfully committed by another acquisition branch.
+Projection failure leaves raw data safe and unregistered revisions are retried by a later workflow.
+A partial acquisition remains an overall workflow failure even when projection succeeds.
 Future dbt execution can be added as another state without coupling it to either application.